-If your digestive system is sensitive to eating oat groats, then I am pleased as punch to present you with an option that might change things!
+If your digestive system is sensitive to eating oat groats, then I am pleased as punch to present you with a sprouted option that might change things!

 Just to give you some background, neither my husband nor I had any issues digesting grains until the past several years, when I became very gluten-sensitive and then my poor hubby started having some serious digestive issues (apologies if this is T.M.I., but I want to share this info in case it helps you or someone you know).